By Duncan Haughey | minute read

 - The rapid pace of change in society makes it increasingly difficult to anticipate developments that may affect an organisation in the future.

-- The analysis may be based on assumptions that prove to be unfounded.
+- Basing the analysis on assumptions that may prove to be unfounded.

-- PEST analysis only covers the external environment and the results need to be considered with other factors, such as the organisation itself, competitors and the industry in which it is working.
+- PEST analysis only covers the external environment and the results need considering alongside other factors, such as the organisation itself, competitors and the industry in which it is working.